New Zealand police kill 'terrorist' after he stabs 6 people

-WELLINGTON, New Zealand (AP) — New Zealand authorities said Friday they shot and killed a violent extremist after he entered a supermarket and stabbed and injured six shoppers.

-Prime Minister Jacinda Ardern described the incident as a terror attack.
-She said the man was a Sri Lankan national who was inspired by the Islamic State group.
-She said he was well known to the nation's security agencies and was being monitored around the clock.
+Prime Minister Jacinda Ardern said the incident was a terror attack.
+She said the man was a Sri Lankan national who was inspired by the Islamic State group and was well known to the nation's security agencies.

-She said that by law, the man was not allowed to be kept in prison.

-Ardern said that three of those who had been stabbed were seriously injured.

-“This was a violent attack.
-It was senseless,” Ardern said.
-“And I am so sorry that it happened.”
+Ardern said she had been personally briefed on the man in the past but there had been no legal reason for him to be detained.

+“Had he done something that would have allowed us to put him into prison, he would have been in prison,” Ardern said.

-The attack unfolded at about 2:40 p.m. at a Countdown supermarket in New Zealand's largest city, Auckland.
+The attack unfolded at about 2:40 p.m. at a Countdown supermarket in New Zealand’s largest city.

-Ardern said that because the man was under constant monitoring, a police surveillance team and a special tactics group were able to shoot and kill him within 60 seconds of the attack starting.

 “He entered the store, as he had done before.
 He obtained a knife from within the store,” Coster said.
 “Surveillance teams were as close as they possibly could be to monitor his activity.”